gbv/jskos-server/README.md

 **Note: If you have concepts in your database, make sure to run `jskos-import --indexes` at least once.
 This will make sure all necessary indexes are created.
 Without this step, the `/suggest` and `/search` endpoints will not work.**

+Note about hierarchy for concepts: jskos-server solely uses the `broader` field on concepts to determine the hierarchy.
+The `narrower` field will be dynamically filled for every request, and `ancestors` are determined via requests to [`GET /ancestors`](#get-ancestors) or via `properties=ancestors`.
+If there is data already inside the `narrower` or `ancestors` fields, it will be ignored.

 ## Usage

 ### Run Server